pritam825/ReliefShelter_GA_Optimization/README.md

 # GA_ReliefShelter
-A terminal based app which selects the most optimal ‘p’ locations for constructing relief shelters in the time of floods, using a genetic algorithm based on features like latitude, longitude, population and expected number of days to submerge.
-It takes into consideration conflicting objectives like maximisation of a quantity known as population score and minimising the average distance to any shelter, while making sure the cost does not exceed the total budget.
+An application that operates through a terminal and employs a genetic algorithm to identify the best 'p' sites for establishing relief shelters during floods.
+The algorithm considers various factors such as latitude, longitude, population, and projected duration of submergence.
+It addresses conflicting goals, such as maximizing a metric called population score and minimizing the average distance to the nearest shelter, while ensuring that the overall cost remains within the allocated budget.

 ## Constraints:

-* Budget= B crores
+* The allocated budget is B crores.
-* Population finally accumulated <= K  * (current population)
+* The accumulated population should be less than or equal to K times the current population.
-* submerged_days(x) >= max( submerged_days(y) for all y)
+* The number of days of submergence for a specific location (x) should be greater than or equal to the maximum number of submerged days among all other locations (y).
-* submerged_days(x)>0
+* The number of days of submergence for a specific location (x) should be greater than 0.

 ## Objectives:

-* O1 Maximize the population score i.e an indicator of the number of people saved
+* O1: Achieve the highest population score, which represents the number of individuals saved.
-* O2 Minimise the average distance to any relief shelter.
+* O2: Minimize the average distance to the nearest relief shelter.
-* O3 Maximize the cost within the budget.
+* O3: Optimize the cost to stay within the allocated budget while maximizing its value.

 ## Objective Function/Fitness function:
 F= (O1 + O3 )/O2